Hiking, Biking and Horse Trails

 |0.3 mile south of US Highway 16A on Stockade Lake Drive||1-2 hours||1.5 miles||Moderate|

-Two trailheads within Custer State Park mark trails leading to Black Elk Peak and into the Black Elk Wilderness.
+Two trailheads within Custer State Park mark trails leading to Black Elk Peak and additional trails within the Black Elk Wilderness.
 However, there are several trails that explore the granite outcroppings unique to the Sylvan Lake area.

 Cathedral Spires Trail